†† † † † the hi-end doctor

 Visiting these Audiophiles, more than once I have discovered outrageous things as a result of the inexcusable inexperience of the staff at the hi-end "temples" who were charged with setting up and tuning the newly-bought, expensive system for best results.
 To help you grasp this, I'm going to use the two examples below.

-About fourteen years ago I met a guy of incredible musical culture and, actually, I have to say that calling him just a music addicted would be a big understatement: classical music is an essential part of his life and soul, or better, his real religion.
+About sixteen years ago I met a guy of incredible musical culture and, actually, I have to say that calling him just a music addicted would be a big understatement: classical music is an essential part of his life and soul, or better, his real religion.
 He misses only very few concerts around Auckland, and often travels overseas for a good one too!
 At that time, he had a system worth around $125K, with American speakers (as costly as a European car) made up of two quite big bass-cabinets and a separate, poly-directional unit for the mid-high, positioned on top of each bass-cabinet.
 The bass response coming from the two passive bass units (audaciously and disrespectfully called "subwoofers", by the manufacturer) was particularly strange and the spectrum analyser displayed an odd curve too, but characteristic of something I knew.
-So I followed up on my hunch as to what the cause might be: I disconnected and removed the mid-high units and turned the bass-units upside-down, in order to check the connections (it seems that positioning the binding posts on the back panel, instead of underneath the heavy box, was beyond the intelligence of the manufacturer!).
+So, I followed up on my hunch as to what the cause might be: I disconnected and removed the mid-high units and turned the bass-units upside-down, to check the connections (it seems that positioning the binding posts on the back panel, instead of underneath the heavy box, was beyond the humanity of the manufacturer!).
 As suspected, I found out that the guy who set the system up connected the two so called subs in opposite phase: just increeeeeedible!
 I fixed the mistake and the sound obviously improved, but, as soon as I gave the owner the chance to audition a pair of serious speakers, with real active subwoofers built in and at ten times less the cost, he was astonished.
-Being not a hi-fi lover, but a seeker of real sound, he didn't hesitate to replace not just the speakers, but everything necessary in the system, in order to achieve "the sound"!
+Being not a hi-fi lover, but a seeker of real sound, he didn't hesitate to replace not just the speakers, but everything necessary in the system, to achieve "the sound"!
 He trusted me blindly and was rewarded with the sound he's always dreamed of: he has also become one of my very few dearest friends!

 This second example is a different story, and refers to a system worth around $250K, made up of slow and dull hi-end English electronics (first class "funeral" electronics, where each piece was as costly as the usual distinctive "sedan"), plus the same brand and model of speakers mentioned in the previous example.
 This time, the "professional" on duty, who had set the system up, positioned the speakers close to the back wall and, in addition, he didn't care at all about the listening point, which was in the very middle of the room.
 The obvious result was a disgusting, booming bass.
 So, just moving the speakers a metre forward and the listening point around two metres back, the spectrum analyser got happier and almost stopped pleading for mercy!
 The metamorphosis of the sound was evident, with a more acceptable bass range and better mid-high too.
 However, this time the owner didn't agree to replace part of the system and, even if I managed to improve the general performances of the system, it was impossible to achieve a perfect sound, for obvious reasons.